Know the Laws: Washington

 Maybe.
 If you get an order for protection due to domestic violence, the order may include temporary residential provisions (which determine with whom the child will live) and/or temporary visitation rights for children.
 Be sure to tell the judge that you want the child to reside with you during your protective order hearing so that the judge can take your request into consideration.
 The residential provisions that determine where the child will live expire with that order.
 The judge may extend a temporary order if s/he feels it is necessary.
 If you want the child to reside with you long term you will still need to file a court action that includes a Parenting Plan.

 You can file for temporary emergency care of your child if you feel that s/he is in danger.
-If you want to know more about this, please contact your local legal aid provider, a lawyer, or one of the resource centers listed on our WA Finding a Lawyer page under the Where to Find Help tab on the top of this page.
+If you want to know more about this, please contact your local legal aid provider, a lawyer, or one of the resource centers listed on our WA Finding a Lawyer page.